Hey there, time traveller!

 Those rules could echo Ontario's "comply or explain" regulations slated to be unveiled later this month.
 Though not hard targets or quotas, the new rules could force companies to disclose their percentage of female board members and their policies on gender diversity.
 If a company fails to disclose, it must explain why to shareholders.

 'There's a whole population of people who are not being tapped.
-It's appalling'
+It's appalling'-- Susan Boulter, director of the province's Vital Statistics Agency

 A spokesman for the Manitoba Securities Commission said the commission is monitoring Ontario's progress and plans to launch its own review of the number of female directors in Manitoba with an eye to making recommendations to Manitoba's finance minister.